unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

 3. Periodic refreshing of the shares makes it significantly harder for the attacker to break the system.

+We remind the reader than any application using this code must take care to treat cheating that takes place in the dual execution, including the case that the last equality message is “dropped”.
+This is crucial for secure usage of the library.

 # 7. References

 \[1\] Fabrice Boudot.
 [Efficient Proofs that a Committed Number Lies in